 Teacher education programs

 Teachers who complete their teacher education program in Ontario have the required areas of study – commonly known as Basic Qualifications – to teach in two consecutive divisions – Primary/Junior, Junior/ Intermediate, Intermediate/Senior or Grades 9–10/ Grades 11–12 in technological education.
 It is the Basic Qualification that determines if you are qualified as a general education or a technological education teacher, and in what language, grades and subjects you may teach.

 Teachers in technological education subjects have also provided work experience and proof of competence in the areas selected as options in their teacher education program.

 Teachers who completed their teacher education program outside Ontario are granted basic qualifications that reflect their areas of study based on the methodology coursework completed in their program.

-Junior/Intermediate teachers must be qualified in at least one general education subject appropriate for Grades 7 and 8 from the list.
+Junior/Intermediate teachers must be qualified in at least one general education subject appropriate for Grades 7 and 8 from the list below.
 Teachers who hold Intermediate/Senior qualifications must be qualified in two general education subjects from that list.

 Teachers of technological education must be qualified in subjects from the technological education list.
 A teacher may add qualifications by taking Additional Basic Qualification courses in different divisions and/or subjects.

 Applicants to the College are required to provide proof of language proficiency in English or French in order to be certified to teach in Ontario.

 If you completed your teacher education program at an English-language faculty, your Basic Qualifications are listed in English, indicating that you are qualified to teach in the English-language system.
 If you completed your program at a French-language faculty, your qualifications are listed in French, indicating that you are qualified to teach in the French-language system.
 If you did not complete your teacher education program in English or French but provided proof of language proficiency in one of these languages, your qualifications are listed in that language.